JakeFurtaw/Spot-Swap-412-Group-Project/README.md

 # Caffeine Overflow Group Project ReadMe
-By: Quentin, Ethan, Danny, Jake, and Grace
+By: Quentin, Ethan, Danny, Jake, and Grace.

 What is TU Spot Swap?
 ------------------------------------------------------------------